stevana/stateful-pbt-with-fakes/README-unprocessed.md

 #### Example: queue (again)

+As our first example of integration testing, let's recall our queue example from the section on stateful testing.
+We can introduce an interface for it as
+follows:

 ```{.haskell include=src/Example/Queue/Interface.hs snippet=IQueue}
 ```

+The real implementation can instantiate this interface in a straightforward way:

 ```{.haskell include=src/Example/Queue/Interface.hs snippet=real}
 ```

+The interesting part is that our fake can also instantiate the same interface by storing the state in a mutable reference (`IORef`) as follows.

 ```{.haskell include=src/Example/Queue/Interface.hs snippet=fake}
 ```

+We can now write components or services *against* this interface:

 ```{.haskell include=src/Example/Queue/Interface.hs snippet=prog}
 ```

+When we integration test our new component we can use the `fake` instance to make the tests fast and determinstic, while when we deploy we use the `real` instance and because of our stateful property-based tests we know that the fake is faithful to the real implementaton.

 #### Example: file system